amssdias/DJANGO---Ebay.auction/README.md

 Made on August - 2020

-To run:
+### To run:
-1 - Download the code.
+* Download the code.
-2 - With the terminal window, go to the folder with all the files.
+* With the terminal window, go to the folder with all the files.
-3 - Type on terminal window "python manage.py runserver".
+* Type on terminal window "python manage.py runserver".
-4 - It will give you some lines, between them theres one saying "Starting Development server at" and you copy the line that should look something like this "http://127.0.0.1:8000/".
+* It will give you some lines, between them theres one saying "Starting Development server at" and you copy the line that should look something like this "http://127.0.0.1:8000/".
-5 - Paste in as a website in your browser and you good to go.
+* Paste in as a website in your browser and you good to go.

+**To view, you _MUST_ have Python and Django installed.**